sheaivey/react-context-reducer/README.md

 ```

 ## Example
-First we need to create a data store using createContextReducer().
+First we need to create a context store using createContextReducer().

 ```js
 // ./AppStore.js